eath presents a skull to The Astrologer. Presumably to show a comparison between the spherical universe and the skull.

 For further details, see this external link about

-The astrologer did not appear on most of the printed sheets, but with the official issue
+The astrologer does not appear on most of the so-called proofs.

 of Les Simulachres & Historiées in Lyon in 1538